Club: Stoke City FC | Opening: 1997 | Capacity: 27,743 seats

 History and description

 The naming rights of the stadium were sold to the Britannia Building Society as part of a 10 year sponsorship deal, resulting in the name Britannia Stadium.
+In 2016, a new 6-year naming rights deal was reached with betting firm bet365 resulting in the new name bet365 Stadium.

 In 2007, the club obtained full ownership rights of the stadium after a £6 million deal with the Stoke-on-Trent city council.